-The academy is based in the Kagiso Media Training Centre, which it shares with the university’s campus station, Voice of Wits 90.5.
+The academy operates from the state-of-the-art facilities which it shares with Voice of Wits 88.1.
 On the edge of campus, and in the heart of Braamfontein, the centre is within easy reach of the major radio and other media groups that have made Johannesburg the country’s – possibly the continent’s – media capital.

 Teaching focuses on thoughtful engagement with ideas and issues, while also emphasising the practical skills that practitioners need.
 Student volunteers, some of whom are on the Wits journalism programme, produce news bulletins for the campus station, and some later move into internships with major radio stations – a first step into a career.